fxaps/XMPie-WSDL-Wrapper/README.md

 ```

 ## Basic Usage
-By including the ServiceMaker and RequestMaker into you code, you have the ability to access all the WSDL methods via method chaining.
+By including the RequestMaker and ServiceMaker into your code,
+you have the ability to access all XMPie Web Services via PHP method chaining.

 ```php
 <?php